fuxlsakrix/fuxlsakrix/README.md

 ## 🧑‍💻 fuxlsakrix — Debug mode: ON

 🛠️ Debugging isn’t a task.
 It’s a lifestyle 🔥
-🧊 Sleep is for the weak.
-Work 24/7.
-No feelings
+🚫 Sleep is for the weak. 🕒 Work 24/7.
+No feelings🧊

 ## 🇵🇹 Portuguese Developer
-💻 Web + Mobile Apps
+💻 Web + Apps móveis
-📊 3 years of experience
+📊 3 anos de experiência

 ## 🔎 Tecnologias & Mood